 Awarded to someone who has inspired people throughout the county.

 (Awarded by The Chelmsford Star Co-operative)

 ‘Team of Pride’ - We have one Top award for Corporate Fundraisers and one for Community Fundraisers - both who have raised significant funds for charitable causes.
-Easy Mobility will be sponsoring the TOP Award this year.
+Directa UK Ltd will be sponsoring the TOP Award this year.

 Following the presentations all guests retire to mingle on the mezzanine floor to enjoy a scrumptious hot buffet helped along by wine and music.

 You can nominate your hero for 2019 from now until the end of October 2019.